elaqaoui/AirBnB_clone/web_static/README.md

-# web static file Created By Med EL
+# web static file Created By Med
-welcome to our Project.
+## welcome to my Project.